A Survey of Deep Learning for Low-Shot Object Detection: One-Shot Object Localization

+Attention-based methods take advantage of the correspondence between different parts of the support features and the query features, as shown in \autoref{fig:osod_attention_methods}.

-CoAE\cite{HsiehLCL19} is the first attention-based OSOD method.
-It proposes two aggregation operations: co-attention operation and co-excitation operation.
-The co-attention operation is implemented using the non-local operation\cite{wang2018non}, which aggregates two feature-maps according to their element-wise affinity:
+$\bullet$ \textbf{CoAE}~\cite{HsiehLCL19}.
+CoAE is the first attention-based OSOL method, which proposes two operations for integral feature aggregation: co-attention~(ca) operation and co-excitation~(ce) operation.
+The co-attention operation is implemented using the non-local operation~\cite{wang2018non}~(an attention operation), which aggregates two feature maps according to their element-wise attention: